mixmix/mixmix.github.io/content/post/matou/index.md

 which we know ourselves (through our history, our relationships), and from here move into coordinating and building new things.
-Crucially, this **must** be rooted in absolute sovereignty (no rented domain names, no foreign servers controlling authorship, no singlar souce of truth).
+Crucially, this **must** be rooted in absolute sovereignty (no rented domain names, no foreign servers controlling authorship, no singular source of truth).

 As a radical exploration of data-sovereign identity Āhau succeeded in part, but ultimately surfaced challenges blocking our grand vision: